10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 * When animating CSS properties, ensure that you animate `transform` properties rather than `box-model` properties to prevent reflow and layout changes in the browsers [Critical Rendering Path](https://developers.google.com/web/fundamentals/performance/critical-rendering-path)

 ##### _Handling Ad Sizes_
-When it comes to ads, its important that slot sizes are consistent in order to prevent CLS.
+When it comes to ads, it's important that slot sizes are consistent in order to prevent CLS.
 Ads are generally difficult to predict considering that Ad Servers can serve ads at different heights and widths depending on impression data.
 There are a number of ways to mitigate this:

-1. Speak to Audience and Revenue or your Ad Ops team and see if its possible to ensure that ad units are served at more consistent sizes based on impression analytics.
+1. Speak to Audience and Revenue or your Ad Ops team and see if it's possible to ensure that ad units are served at more consistent sizes based on impression analytics.
 2. If you can achieve more consistent ad sizes, you can reserve space for ad slots by using the `min-height` CSS property: `<div id="ad-slot" style="min-height: 250px;"></div>`
 3. If you want to dynamically set the height and width of ads once the `GPT.js` script has ad data you can use the following function: